Expert Assistance in the identification of protected Trees in Eastern Suburbs

 What happens if I conduct work on a protected tree without permission?

-Yes, you are able to appeal an appeal of a TPO or preservation order if you feel it is unjustified.
-However, you will need to prove your case and show that you believe that the TPO or order to preserve is not necessary.
+Yes, you can appeal a TPO or preservation or TPO if that it is not justified.
+But, you’ll need to prove your case and show your argument as to why it is not necessary to appeal the TPO or the preservation decision is not necessary.

 Can I remove a protected tree?

-It is unlawful to take down a protected tree without obtaining permission from the appropriate authorities.
-If you require the tree to be removed it is necessary to seek permission from the council and provide the evidence needed to prove your case.
+It is against the law to remove a protected tree without obtaining permission from the appropriate authorities.
+If you want the tree to be removed it is necessary to request permission and submit evidence to support your case.

 Conclusion

-To conclude, knowing if the tree is protected is a crucial step in ensuring that tree work is legally completed.
-By understanding the different types of protection and how to identify them, you can ensure that you are acting within the law and safeguarding the trees you care for.
-If you’re unsure of the status of protection for trees, we suggest consulting a reputable tree specialist such as Sydney Eastern Suburbs Tree Removal.
-Our arborists are experienced and will be able to inform you about the protection status of your trees and walk you through the necessary steps to make sure you’re following the legal guidelines.
-With our knowledge and dedication to provide high-quality tree services, we can help you keep the beauty and value that your trees have.
-Contact us today by calling 1300 526 708 to schedule a consultation, and let us assist you to ensure that your trees are protected and healthy.
+To conclude, knowing if the tree is protected is a crucial step in ensuring that any tree work is carried out legally.
+If you know the various types of protection and the best way to check for them it is possible to be sure that you’re following the law and safeguarding the trees that you are responsible for.
+If you’re not sure about the protection status of a tree, we recommend seeking advice from an experienced tree expert, such as Sydney Eastern Suburbs Tree Removal.
+Our experienced arborists can advise you on the protection status of your trees and walk you through the necessary steps to make sure you’re following the laws.
+With our expertise and commitment to providing high-quality tree services We can assist you to preserve the beauty and worth of your trees.
+Call us now by phone at 1300 526 708 to schedule a consultation and let us guide you on how to ensure that your trees are protected and healthy.